fieldtrip/website/tutorial/source/coregistration_opm.md

     cfg.channel = {'all' '-L212_bz' '-R212_bz'};
     data        = ft_selectdata(cfg, data_all);

-We cut the data into 10-second segments with 80% overlap and compute the averaged powerspectrum over all segments to verify the expected spectral peaks (and their harmonics) at 8, 11 and 14 Hz.
+We cut the data into 10-second segments with 80% overlap and compute the averaged power spectrum over all segments to verify the expected spectral peaks (and their harmonics) at 8, 11 and 14 Hz.

     cfg            = [];
     cfg.length     = 10;